qgis/qwc2-demo-app/README.md

 ### Map

-The map and initial background layers are configured in `config.json`.
+The map projection and scales are configured in the Map plugin in `localConfig.json`.
-Setting a default theme in `themesConfig.json` will override the initial center and zoom settings from this configuration.

 ### Themes